cast-org/figuration/docs/4.0.0-alpha.5/content/tables.md

 ---
 layout: docs
 title: Tables
+description: Apply various visual styles to tabular content, with various border, color, and responsive layout options.
 group: content
 ---

-Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
-Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
+Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.

 ## Basic Table